ltrgoddard/thesis/bibl.markdown

 Leavis, F.R., letter, *Times Literary Supplement* (21 May 1971), p.
 593
 Leavis, Q.D., 'Henry James's Heiress: The Importance of Edith Wharton', in *A Selection from 'Scrutiny'*, vol. 2, pp. 124--36
 Leavis, Q.D., 'The Background of Twentieth Century Letters', in *A Selection from 'Scrutiny'*, vol. 1, pp. 162--66
-Lewis, Wyndham, 'Inferior Religions', in *The Wild Body: 'A Soldier of Humour' and Other Stories* (New York: Harcourt, Brace and Company, 1928), pp. 233--43
-Lewis, 'The Meaning of the Wild Body', in *The Wild Body*, pp. 244--251 James, William, *Some Problems of Philosophy: A Beginning of an Introduction to Philosophy* (Lincoln, NE: University of Nebraska Press, 1996), p.
-39
-Lewis, *The Caliph's Design: Architects!
+Lewis, 'The Meaning of the Wild Body', in *The Wild Body*, pp. 244--251 Lewis, *The Caliph's Design: Architects!
 Where is your Vortex?*, ed. by Paul Edwards (Santa Barbara, CA: Black Sparrow Press, 1986), p.
 65
 Lewis, *Time and Western Man*, ed. by Paul Edwards (Santa Rosa, CA: Black Sparrow Press, 1993), p.
 88
+Lewis, Wyndham, 'Inferior Religions', in *The Wild Body: 'A Soldier of Humour' and Other Stories* (New York: Harcourt, Brace and Company, 1928), pp. 233--43
 Lewis, Wyndham, *Tarr* (Oxford: Oxford University Press, 2010)
 Lindsay, Jow, 'Excerpt from An Open Letter to J.H.
-Prynne', *QUID*, 17 (2006), pp. 35--39 'Long Live the Vortex!', *Blast*, 1 (1914), [7--8]
-Lovelock, James, *A Rough Ride to the Future* (London: Allen Lane, 2014)
+Prynne', *QUID*, 17 (2006), pp. 35--39 Lovelock, James, *A Rough Ride to the Future* (London: Allen Lane, 2014)
-MacKillop, Ian, *F.R.
+Lytle Shaw, *Frank O'Hara: The Poetics of Coterie* (Iowa City: University of Iowa Press, 2006) MacKillop, Ian, *F.R.
 Leavis: A Life in Criticism* (London: Allen Lane), p.
 152
 Mallon, Thomas, 'The Underreachers', *Contemporary Literature*, 22.2 (Spring 1981), pp. 243--47
-'Manifesto---I', *Blast*, 1, pp. 11--28
-'Manifesto---II', *Blast*, 1, pp. 30--43
 Marwick, Arthur, *The Sixties: Cultural Revolution in Britain, France, Italy and the United States, c.
 1958--c.
 1974* (Oxford: Oxford University Press, 1998), p.
 7
 Marx, Karl, *Capital*, 3rd vol., ed. by Friedrich Engels, in *Marx/Engels Collected Works*, 37th vol. (New York: International Publishers, 1998)
 Marx, Karl, *Economic and Philosophic Manuscripts of 1844*, trans. by Martin Mulligan (Moscow: Progress, 1959)